7C Expeditions

 Antarctica is the only continent where weather still writes the day.
 No itinerary survives contact with the ice intact, and the travellers who love it most are the ones who arrive willing to be rerouted.
 The captain finds a bay sheltered from the wind, the expedition team adjusts, and you spend the morning in a place that was not on the brochure.

 Choosing well takes a few clear decisions.
 Peninsula or fly-cruise.
-Mid-season for chicks or late-season for whales.
+December snow or January-February wildlife.
 Mid-ship cabin or higher deck.
 Each of these touches every other day of your trip.
-Raj makes those calls easier by explaining which choices matter and which are mostly brochure noise.
+7C makes those calls easier by explaining which choices matter and which are mostly brochure noise.

 Plan my Antarctica trip